High Blood Pressure from Alcohol Consumption

-A number of factors that can contribute to high blood pressure, including alcohol consumption.
-The more you drink, the higher your chances are of developing high blood pressure.5
+A number of factors can contribute to high blood pressure, including alcohol consumption.

 High blood pressure is a common health issue in the U.S. that, if not controlled, can increase the risk of serious medical conditions such as heart attacks, stroke, and heart failure.